craigouma/Adaptive-AI-Job-Application/README.md

 # Adaptive Job Application

 A modern, AI-powered job application system that dynamically generates personalized questions based on user responses and selected roles.
-Built with React, TypeScript, Supabase, and Groq AI.
+Built with React, TypeScript, Supabase, and Groq AI, with full internationalization support powered by lingo.dev.

 ## 🚀 Features